BumbleBee0819/Psychophysical-Experiment_Paired-Comparison/README.md

 ](https://dl.acm.org/citation.cfm?id=2931016).
 Codes in this repository are supposed to work as a template such that the codes should work for all paired comparison experiments with little modifications.

 ## Dependencies
 The codes are written in Matlab.
-Codes in [Experiment](https://github.com/BumbleBee0819/PsychophysicsExperiment_PairedComparison/tree/master/Experiment) requires the [The Psychtoolbox](http://psychtoolbox.org/credits/).
+Codes in [Experiment](https://github.com/BumbleBee0819/PsychophysicsExperiment_PairedComparison/tree/master/Experiment) requires the [Psychtoolbox](http://psychtoolbox.org/credits/).
 Codes in [DataAnalysis](https://github.com/BumbleBee0819/PsychophysicsExperiment_PairedComparison/tree/master/DataAnalysis) requires the [BayesBT packages](http://www.stats.ox.ac.uk/~caron/code/bayesbt/index.html).

 ## References
 If you use the codes, please cite the following papers.